The Biggest Barriers to Growing Sales

 Barrier No.3: The balancing act

 I am not having a simple system to focus sales activities between prospecting, lead generation, converting and management.

 Allowing negative perceptions of opportunity and the economic climate to constrain salespeople’s performance which, in turn, severely limits sales revenues.

 Barrier No.5: Super salespeople

 Allowing, or even forcing, Sales Managers to become ‘super salespeople’ instead of training them to get the maximum performance out of their teams.

-These five issues are having a huge negative impact on so many sales teams, but with a little focus and some expert guidance, they can all be overcome.
-We’ll be expanding on each of these issues in a bit more detail in future articles and providing practical advice on how to overcome them.
+These five issues have a substantial negative impact on so many sales teams, but they can all be overcome with a little focus and some expert guidance.
+We’ll be expanding on each of these issues in more detail in future articles and providing practical advice onovercominge them.

-However, if you’d like the fast track then just get in touch and we’ll be happy to talk through them in a bit more detail.
+However, if you’d like the fast track,, just get in touch,, and we’ll be happy to talk through them in more detail.